cm226/HTML-Media-Center/Mobile/mobile-Readme.txt

-this folder contains the website for the mobile site
+hopefully this will be replaced by a jqueery mobile framework mvc website in the future